Freight Shipping from Portland to Chicago

 How much does it cost to ship freight from Portland to Chicago?

-Full truckload (FTL) rates from Portland, OR to Chicago, IL currently range from $4,904-$6,045 for a standard dry van load over the 2,281-mile route.
+Full truckload (FTL) rates from Portland, OR to Chicago, IL currently range $4,904-$6,045 (roughly $2.17-$2.68 per mile over 2,281 miles).
 LTL shipments typically cost $1,455-$2,339 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Portland to Chicago?